-- (1) "Applicant" or "marijuana license applicant" means any person or business entity who is considered by the WSLCB as a true party of interest in a marijuana license, as outlined in WAC 314-55-035.
-However, for purposes of determining an application's priority under RCW 69.50.331 (1)(a), only the person or business entity that is applying for the license will be considered the applicant. - (2) "Batch" means a quantity of marijuana-infused product containing material from one or more lots of marijuana. - (3) "Business name" or "trade name" means the name of a licensed business as used by the licensee on signs and advertising. - (4) "Child care center" means an entity that regularly provides child day care and early learning services for a group of children for periods of less than twenty-four hours licensed by the Washington state department of early learning under chapter 170-295 WAC.

-- (5) "Consultant" means an expert who provides advice or services in a particular field, whether a fee is charged or not.
+- WAC 314-55-010 Definitions.
+The following ((are)) definitions apply for the purpose of this chapter((.
+Other)) in addition to the definitions ((are)) provided in RCW 69.50.101. - (1) "Applicant" or "marijuana license applicant" means any person or business entity who is considered by the WSLCB as a true party of interest in a marijuana license, as outlined in WAC 314-55-035.
+However, for purposes of determining an application's priority under RCW 69.50.331 (1)(a), only the person or business entity that is applying for the license will be considered the applicant. - (2) "Batch" means a quantity of marijuana-infused product containing material from one or more lots of marijuana. - (3) "Business name" or "trade name" means the name of a licensed business as used by the licensee on signs and advertising. - (4) "Child care center" means an entity that regularly provides child day care and early learning services for a group of children for periods of less than twenty-four hours licensed by the Washington state department of early learning under chapter 170-295 WAC. - (5) "Consultant" means an expert who provides advice or services in a particular field, whether a fee is charged or not.
 A consultant who is in receipt of, or has the right to receive, a percentage of the gross or net profit from the licensed business during any full or partial calendar or fiscal year is a true party of interest and subject to the requirements of WAC 314-55-035.
 A consultant who exercises any control over an applicant's or licensee's business operations is also subject to the requirements of WAC 314-55-035(4). - (6) "Cooperative" means a group of more than one, but no more than four qualified medical marijuana patients and/or designated providers who share responsibility for growing and processing marijuana only for the medical use of the members of the cooperative. - (7) "Domicile" means a person's true, fixed, primary permanent home and place of habitation and the tax parcel on which it is located.
-It is the place where the person intends to remain and to which the person expects to return when the person leaves without intending to establish a new domicile elsewhere. - (8) "Elementary school" means a school with a physical location for early education that provides the first four to eight years of basic education and recognized by the Washington state superintendent of public instruction.

-- (9) "Employee" means any person performing services on a licensed premises for the benefit of the licensee whether or not such person is compensated by the licensee. - (10) "End Product" means a marijuana product that requires no further processing prior to retail sale. - (10)(11) "Financier" means any person or entity, other than a banking institution, that has made or will make an investment in the licensed business.
-A financier can be a person or entity that provides money as a gift, or loans money to the applicant/business and expects to be paid back the amount of the loan with or without reasonable interest, or expects any percentage of the profits from the business in exchange for a loan or expertise. - (11)(12) "Game arcade" means an entertainment venue featuring primarily video games, simulators, and/or other amusement devices where persons under twenty-one years of age are not restricted. - (13) "Harvest" means the marijuana plant material derived from plants of the same strain that were cultivated at the same licensed location and gathered at the same time.
+It is the place where the person intends to remain and to which the person expects to return when the person leaves without intending to establish a new domicile elsewhere. - (8) "Elementary school" means a school with a physical location for early education that provides the first four to eight years of basic education and recognized by the Washington state superintendent of public instruction. - (9) "Employee" means any person performing services on a licensed premises for the benefit of the licensee whether or not such person is compensated by the licensee. - (10) "End product" means a marijuana product that requires no further processing prior to retail sale. - $\underline{(11)}$ "Financier" means any person or entity, other than a banking institution, ((that has made or will make an investment in the licensed business.
+A financier can be a person or entity)) that provides money as a gift((τ)) or loans money to the applicant/business and expects to be paid back the amount of the loan with or without reasonable interest((τ) or expects any percentage of the profits from the business in exchange for a loan or expertise)). - $((\frac{11}{11}))$ "Game arcade" means an entertainment venue featuring primarily video games, simulators, and/or other amusement devices where persons under twenty-one years of age are not restricted.